 We have undertaken the development of MASP-2 antibodies with two independent antibody developers, Affitech AS and North Coast Biologics, LLC.
 Our antibody development agreements with each of these developers require us to pay to the applicable developer a low single-digit percentage royalty on net sales of any product containing an antibody developed for us and milestone payments of up to \$10.1 million and \$4.0 million to Affitech and North Coast, respectively.
 The milestone payments are payable upon the occurrence of certain development events, such as the delivery of a product candidate meeting certain criteria, initiation of clinical trials and receipt of marketing approval.
 The terms of these agreements continue until all of the services called for in the applicable agreement have been provided by the antibody developer and there are no pending patent applications or valid and enforceable claims included with any patent related to MASP-2 antibodies developed by such developer under the agreement, except that our agreement with North Coast may not terminate earlier than October 31, 2020.
 These agreements may be terminated prior to the end of their terms upon the occurrence of certain events such as breach of contract or, in the case of the Affitech agreement, if it is determined that further development efforts are futile.
 We have the right under these agreements to require these developers to transfer the materials they create for us to third parties for further development and manufacturing of MASP-2 antibodies.
-In addition, under our North Coast antibody development agreement, North Coast has agreed to develop additional antibodies for us against targets that we select on or before October 31, 2020.
-If we do select additional targets, we may have to pay North Coast a technology access fee and we will have royalty and milestone payment obligations of up to \$4.1 million per target for any related antibodies that are similar to our obligations for any MASP-2 antibody developed by North Coast.
-We intend to enter into an agreement with a thirdparty contract manufacturer in 2009 for the scale-up and production of a MASP-2 monoclonal antibody product candidate for clinical testing and potentially commercial supply.
+In addition, under our North Coast antibody development, North Coast has agreed to develop additional antibodies for us against targets that we select on or before October 31, 2020.
+If we do select additional targets, we may have to pay North Coast a technology access fee and we will have royalty and milestone payment obligations of up to \$4.1 million per target for any related antibodies that are similar to our obligations for any MASP-2 antibodies for us against targets that the other into an agr